Protocol Specification

 Why no pub/sub topics

-The coupling engine is the router.
+The coupling engine evaluates relevance.
+Intelligence emerges from the combination of agents, not from any single component.
 Adding topics would second-guess autonomous coupling.

 Why no consensus protocol